Golden Globes announce 2024 nominations. See the full list of nominees.

 Best Original Song — Motion Picture

-- "What Was I Made For?" by Billie Eilish and Finneas (from "Barbie")
+- "What Was I Made For?" by Billie Eilish and Finneas O'Connell (from "Barbie")

 - "Dance the Night" by Caroline Ailin, Dua Lipa, Mark Ronson and Andrew Wyatt (from "Barbie")